Oktalize/raidparty-helper/README.md

-This is a helper website for the [Raid Party](https://raid.party/) beta on Rinkeby testnet.
+This is a tracking website for the [Raid Party](https://raid.party/).

 ## Setup
 ```